National Health Scholars Programme,

 One of the key recommendations in the 2011 National Health Research Summit Report is to build human resources for health research through a large-scale PhD programme for all health professional categories with degree-based qualifications.
 The aim, as proposed by the National Health Research Committee, is to fund the education and training of 1000 PhDs in health sciences over the next 10 years.

-Applications are invited from eligible health professionals scholarships that are available in the 2013/2014 round of applications.
 The PhD Scholarships will be awarded to health professionals for doctoral research to be conducted in South Africa or abroad.
 The scholarship will be awarded for a period ranging from one to four years as a tax free scholarship for full-time study in a chosen field.
 Renewal of funding after year 1 will depend on academic performance.

 This programme will be aimed at postgraduate students (e.g., clinical psychology students, nurses on a Masters programme, and registrars on an MMed programme) and academic staff members in Faculties of Health Sciences, Research Councils, Government Departments and other organisations who wish to commence or complete PhD training on a full-time basis.
 The intention of this scheme is to contribute to staff development and succession planning programmes in Academic Health Complexes and other governmental and non-governmental organs that are involved in knowledge production.